How to Configure Cloud Data Synchronization with Empty Database

 4. Repeat the steps a-с for all the objects you want to synchronize.

-9. Click the Create button to create the package.
+9. Click the Create button to create the integration.

 Editing Database Tables